This Bar Mitzvah Tallit Set is Hand made of polyester base and Gold and Black stripes decorations.

 Choice of Tallit Color

 These days, a large selection of colored Tallitot is available for sale online.
-You will love to have your gold Tallit from Galilee Silks, a leading Israeli silk designer which is specialized in hand-dyeing of raw white silk as well as produces an array of textile products, such as Silk Tallit, Tallit for women and Tallit made of wool.
-Many of them are kosher and Mehudar in accordance with Jewish law.
+You will love to have your gold Tallit from Galilee Silks, a leading Israeli silk designer which is specialized in hand-dyeing of raw white silk as well as produces an array of textile products, such as Silk Tallit and Wool Tallit.

 Also, you can choose the best quality gold Tallit, silk or woolen Tallit as per your tradition.
 Where you can buy – black stripes that are most acceptable in Ashkenazic communities, white stripes that are best for Sephardim, very broad black stripes good for Yemen communities and stripes of different colors for those who want a more decorative Tallit.